pauloromeira/onegram/README.md

 A simplistic api-like instagram **bot** powered by [requests](https://github.com/requests/requests).

 ### *Warnings!*
-* Make sure you have the last version installed.
+* If not working, make sure you have the last version installed.
 Things often change!
 * Default rate limits are not configured properly, so [adjust them](#rate-limits) to not get banned!

 ## Installation